Many brainstorming sessions are not as productive as they could be, typically because they are poorly planned or managed.

-Here's a proven way to trigger ideas, based on brainstorming experience with Walt Disney Imagineering, JWT, Leo Burnett, and other world-class creative organizations.
+Here are two proven ways to trigger ideas, based on brainstorming experience with Walt Disney Imagineering, JWT, Leo Burnett, and other world-class creative organizations.

 While you'll see only marketing and advertising examples, these brainstorming techniques can work for any creative endeavor - any company, product or service.

 - Write the objective, what you want to accomplish.
 Distribute it to attendees, and post it for all to see during the session.

 - Invite a mix of contributors, participants.
 Split large groups into teams to compete.